 He grappled with the ice, the knot in his gut, and the bitter ache in his chest.
-‘Fleur was supposed – she was meant to understand.
+‘Fleur was supposed — she was meant to understand.
 To be my friend.
-A real friend, one who wouldn’t turn out like Ron, or Hermione, or Katie, or any of the rest of the people who just want me to be a hero when it’s convenient, then disappear when it’s not!’
+A real friend, one who wouldn’t turn out like Ron, or Hermione, or Katie, or any of the rest of the people who just want me to be a hero when it’s convenient and disappear when it’s not!’

 The snake fled inside the neck of Salazar’s robes.

 We’re such wretched creatures.
 Harry shoved the despair down beneath the ice to drown.
 I don’t need to be better than them.
 They wouldn’t even understand it.
-There’s no reason not to chase my own dreams.
+There’s no reason not to chase my own dream.

-‘I’ll seize my dreams and if I find anyone worthy of my trust and friendship along the way, then so be it.’
+‘I’ll seize my dream and if I find anyone worthy of my trust and friendship along the way, then so be it.’
 He took a deep breath.
 ‘How can Dumbledore expect me to die for people like this?’

 Salazar’s gaze sharpened.
 ‘Can you name a single one of them who’d die for you, Harry?’